abond936/My-Journal/docs/Project.md

   - Server-side API routes will verify user's role (`admin` or `viewer`) before allowing access to resources.

 ❓ Open Questions:
-- How with the various authentications work?
+- How will the various authentications work?

 #### **Firebase Auth**
 --------------------------------------